Treating Functions as Data

 Java represents functions-as-data as instances of functional interfaces.
 A “functional interface” is a special kind of class that has only a single method - since Java was originally designed strictly for object-oriented programming, it has no way of representing a single function detached from a class.
 Instead, it defines a particular group of classes that only represent single functions.
 Each type of function signature has its own functional interface, which is an interface with a single function definition of that signature.

 This might sound complicated, but in the context of WPILib we don’t really need to worry much about using the functional interfaces themselves - the code that does that is internal to WPILib.
 Instead, all we need to know is how to pass a function that we’ve written to a method that takes a functional interface as a parameter.
-For a simple example, consider the signature of Commands.runOnce (which creates an InstantCommand that, when scheduled, runs the given function once and then terminates):
+For a simple example, consider the signature of Commands.runOnce

 Note

-The requirements parameter is explained in the Command-based documentation, and will not be discussed here.
+parameter is explained in the Command-based documentation, and will not be discussed here.

 public static Command runOnce(Runnable action, Subsystem... requirements)

-runOnce expects us to give it a Runnable parameter (named action).
-A Runnable is the Java term for a function that takes no parameters and returns no value.
-When we call runOnce, we need to give it a function with no parameters and no return value.
+, we need to give it a function with no parameters and no return value.
 There are two ways to do this: we can refer to some existing function using a “method reference”, or we can define the function we want inline using a “lambda expression”.

 Method References

-A method reference lets us pass an already-existing function as our Runnable:
+A method reference lets us pass an already-existing function as our Runnable

 // Create an InstantCommand that runs the `resetEncoders` method of the `drivetrain` object